Professor of Practice, College of Law

 408 College of Law Building

-In 2016, Professor Oliver returned to the classroom full time to pursue her passion of teaching students.
-Professor Oliver served as the Associate Dean for Curriculum and Student Affairs and in related positions since 2008.
-Under her direction as Associate Dean, the College of Law introduced its LL.M. degree in U.S. Law, introduced new certificate programs, expanded its academic advising program, implemented a new academic success program, and made improvements to the registrar’s office.
+For eight years, Professor Oliver served as the Associate Dean for Academic and Student Affairs and in related positions.
+Under her direction as Associate Dean, the College of Law introduced its LL.M. degree in U.S. Law, introduced new certificate programs, expanded its academic advising program, implemented a new academic success program, and improved the registrar’s office.
 She also founded the Health and Wellness Committee at the College.